Skip to content Skip to sidebar Skip to footer

 Configure

-Create 1 .conf file in the directory you want, in this case I created a .conf file in the /home/kitsake directory.
+Create a file in the directory you want, in this case, I created a .conf file in the /home/kitsake directory.

 # cd /home/kitsake